Chapter 3: Challenges for Comparing Net Benefits

 Dealing with Inflation and Growth

-We know that benefits and costs of a policy, program, or project being evaluated often occur in the future.
-By using real terms for evaluation of the project under consideration, we neutralise the impact of inflation in the analysis as all impacts are measured in a constant year 0 price.
+We know that the benefits and costs of a policy, program, or project being evaluated often occur in the future.
+By using real terms for evaluation of the project under consideration, we remove the impact of inflation in the analysis as all impacts are measured in a constant year 0 price.
 For practical purposes, it is safe to assume that the prices will remain relatively constant to all other aspects of the economy, so unless we expect the sector under evaluation to experience rapid disproportionate changes relative to the rest of the economy, it is reasonable to use real terms to ignore inflation.

 Financial appraisal usually deals with the issue of inflation.
 Usually, we are approaching the evaluation of public projects from a social perspective, which implies inflation can be ignored to an extent.
 However, it is important to ensure that we can account for inflation where necessary when a private firm is involved in the project.
 Consequently, it is important to note that from a financial appraisal perspective the discount rate is often substituted with the real interest rate for an investment and the analysis will capture the impacts of inflation on a project.
 Therefore, it is important to understand the relationship between nominal and real interest rates.
 In a project appraisal, a private firm may adjust the cashflows of a project using the following real interest rate formula: